linuxserver100/Full-Mern-authentication/README.md

 app.use(registerRoutes(app, storage));
 ```

-## Integrating the Auth System into an Existing React Project
+## Integrating into Existing Projects

-This section provides a detailed, step-by-step guide for adding this authentication system to any existing React project that doesn't have authentication implemented.
+This authentication system is designed to be easily integrated into existing projects.
+Here's how to add it to your React application:

 ### Frontend Integration